 In the Unity Package Manager, select the My Assets filter to see your list of available Asset Store packages.
 You can search by name for Asset Store packages.
 When you find the Asset Store package you want to use, you can download and import it inside the Package Manager.
 If your Asset Store package has a newer version available, you can also update it directly in the Package Manager window.

 Unity users can become publishers on the Asset Store, and sell the content they have created.
 Follow the instructions in Publishing to the Asset Store for creating a package draft and uploading your assets from Unity into it for publication on the Unity Asset Store.

 You can use the Package Manager window to manage your Asset Store packages within your project.
-However, if you need to access your asset files directly, you can find them in the following paths (which might be within hidden folders depending on your computer settings):
+However, if you need to access your asset files directly, you can find them in the Asset Store package cache.
+This cache, which is separate from the global cache, makes reusing and sharing packages more efficient.
+You can find the Asset Store package cache in the following paths (which might be within hidden folders depending on your computer settings):

 These folders contain subfolders that correspond to particular Asset Store vendors and are available after download and import.
-The asset files are contained inside the subfolders using a structure defined by the Asset Store package publisher.
+The Package Manager stores asset files inside the subfolders using a structure defined by the Asset Store package publisher.